dchiu911/naim/vignettes/overview.md

     if you want to write a professional package.

-7. The two functions in this package were written by me very recently for another course called *STAT 560 Statistical Theory I*.
+7. The two functions in this package were written by me very recently for another course called *STAT 560 Statistical Inference I*.
 I had the opportunity to streamline the functions, polish them up, and write explanations.
 No better way to learn the material than to incorporate them as functions in my own R package!